Kableado/VAR.Json/README.md

 	string jsonText = jsonWriter(new List<int>{1, 2, 3, 4});

 ## Building
-A Visual Studio 2015 and 2010 solutions are provided.
+A Visual Studio 2015 solutions are provided.
 Simply, click build on the IDE.

+A .nuget package can be build using:
+	VAR.Json\Build.NuGet.cmd

 ## Contributing
 1. Fork it!